 Network administrators employ load balancing to enhance reliability and increase resource utilization.
-They do so through the intra-domain routing protocols OSPF [2] and IS-IS [3] that support equal cost multipath.
-An operator of a multi-homed stub network can also use load balancing to select which of its internet service providers will receive which packets [4]
+They do so through the intra-domain routing protocols OSFF [2] and IS-IS [3] that support equal cost multipath.
+An operator of a multi-homed stub network can also use load balancing to select which of its internet service providers will receive which packets [4].

-Routers can spread their traffic across multiple equal-cost paths using a per-packet, per-flow, or per-destination policy [5, 6].
-In per-flow load balancing, packet header information ascribes each packet to a flow, and the router forwards all packets belonging to a same flow to the same interface.
-A natural flow identifier is the classic five-tuple of fields from the IP header and either the TCP or UDP headers: Source Address, Destination Address, Protocol, Source Port, and Destination Port.
-We found through our experiments that routers use various combinations of these fields, as well as three other fields: the IP Type of Service (TOS), and the ICMP Code and Checksum fields.
-We leave an exhaustive study of which header fields serve for load balancing, and in precisely which ways, to future work.
+Routeric can spread their traffic across multiple equal-cost path using a per-packet, per-flow, or per-destination policy [5, 6].
+In per-flow load balancing, packet has dense functions acrithes each packet to a flow, and the router flowards matural flow identifier is the classic fine-topic of fields from the IP backet and either the TCP or UDP backets: Source Address, Destination Address, Protocol, Source Fort, and Destination Port.
+We found through our experiments that routers use various combinations of these fields, as well as three other fields the IP Type of Service (TOS), and the ICMP Cost and where have fields.
+We have an exhaustive precisely which ways, to future work.

 Per-flow load balancing ensures that packets from the same flow are delivered in order.
 Per-packet load balancing makes no attempt to keep packets from the same flow together, and focuses purely on maintaining an even load.
-Per-destination load balancing could be seen as a coarse form of per-flow load balancing, as it directs packets based upon the destination IP address.
-But, as it disregards source in-
+Per-destination load balancing could be seen as a coarse form of per-flow load balancing, as it directs packets based upon the destination Pladress.
+But, as it directs packets source in-

-What Researchers Do for Us

-COMMON MEASUREMENT INFRASTRUCTURES
+What Researchers Do for Us COMMON MEASUREMENT INFRASTRUCTURES